-Two spectacular soft fruit plants - Loganberry andPosted By: rocket veg Category: Seasonal Tips
+Two spectacular soft fruit plants - Loganberry andPosted By: rocket veg Category: Plant Care, Seasonal Tips

 If you have the space and would like to grow a spectacular plant which will reward you with pounds of luscious, juicy berries – read on.
 Logan and tayberries are long-established examples of hybrid soft fruit plants, bred to get the best of two or more varieties of existing species.
 Both were created by crossing specific varieties of blackberry and raspberry, loganberry named after an American horticulturalist and lawyer, James Harvey Logan, whereas the tayberry takes its name from the River Tay in Scotland, a country well-regarded for producing excellent species of raspberry due to the excellent soil and temperate climate.

 I have both species growing on my allotment, a thornless loganberry of dramatic proportions which spans a complete bed when it’s at the height of glory in mid-summer; and a tayberry which although less vigorous in habit is covered with a myriad of tiny, needle-sharp thorns.
 The fruit of both plants is delicious, a real summer treat when eaten with cream or as part of a summer pudding.
 It also makes wonderful, though slightly pippy, jam.

 Planting, space and support

 Late autumn and early winter are the best times to plant both types, but not when the soil is frozen.
 There are quite a few varieties of each, so do a bit of research and select one which best suits your requirements in terms of eventual height and spread, as well as with or without thorns.
 You may be lucky enough to obtain a ‘logan’ or ‘tay’ from a tip rooting someone has pulled up, which is how I acquired my tayberry.
 Choose a sunny spot and as with most plants, enrich the soil with good compost or well-rotted manure before planting.